phagara/certbot-acme-dns/README.md

-The RFC does not require CAs to fail validation when they don't understand an issuance parameter, meaning that unless a particular ACME CA explicitly documents supporting and honoring the `accounturi` issueance parameter, it will be **silently ignored**.
+The RFC does not require CAs to fail validation when they don't understand an issuance parameter, meaning that unless a particular ACME CA explicitly documents supporting and honoring the `accounturi` issuance parameter, it will be **silently ignored**.
 Typos in the parameter names are allowed to be ignored, too (eg. `accounturl` will render your deployment insecure even when the CA fully implements the RFC).
 See the [RFC complaint forum post] for